-Citrix Named Top-Tier Software Vendor by APPS RUN THE WORLD in the APPS and CLOUD TOP 500 Market Report
+Citrix Named Top-Tier Software Vendor by APPS RUN THE WORLD in the APPS TOP 500 Market Report

 Citrix Strengths, Domain Expertise, and Key Differentiators